Bed size

 Standard bed sizes are based on standard mattress sizes, which vary from country to country.
 Bed sizes also vary according to the size and degree of ornamentation of the bed frame.
 Dimensions and names vary considerably around the world, with most countries having their own standards and terminology.
-In addition, two mattresses with the same nominal size may still have slightly different dimensions, due to manufacturing tolerances, amount of padding, and support type.
-While beds are generally rectangular, more specialized shapes may be obtained by special order, such as circular beds.
+In addition, two mattresses with the same nominal size may have slightly different dimensions, due to manufacturing tolerances, amount of padding, and support type.
 Mattress sizes may differ from bedding sizes.

 Nomenclature

 Naming standards on different bed sizes and their corresponding actual measurements can vary across national standards.
-Examples of such nomenclature are names like "Single", "Double", "Queen" or "King" size.
-Sometimes the naming standards are further divided by adding adjectives such as "Narrow", "Wide", "Extra Wide", "Long", "Extra Long" and so on, which also can vary across national standards.
+Examples of such nomenclature are names like "Single", "Full" or "Double", "Queen" or "King" size.
+Sometimes the naming standards are further divided by adding adjectives such as "Narrow", "Long", "Extra Long", "Wide", "Extra Wide", and so on, which also can vary across national standards.

 For example, a King size bed may measure (in width by length):